monjurBakthMazumder/2k25-Explore-basic-types-of-typescript/readme.md

 }
 ```

-These options help structure your project by separating source files from compiled output and targeting a modern version of JavaScript.
+These settings define the source directory, the output directory, and the JavaScript target version.

 ---

 ## Data Types in TypeScript

-TypeScript supports both **primitive** and **non-primitive** (reference) data types.
+TypeScript supports both **primitive** and **non-primitive** (reference) types.

 ### Primitive Types